Battle Arena Toshinden 2: Battle Arena Toshinden 2

-Toshinden URA
+Battle Arena Toshinden URA

 Sometime after the events of the first Toshinden game, a police scientist named Ronron creates an android fighter intended for law enforcement, its name being the Replicant.
 To make the android as strong as possible, its fighting abilities are patterned off the world's greatest fighter, Sho Shinjo.
 The prototype is later stolen just before it can be fully completed.
 Within time, someone begins murdering famous fighters around the world in a surprising yet shocking manner.
 With no evidence as to who is behind these murders, the Toshinden fighters grow suspicious of each other.
 Meanwhile, a mysterious man, known only as Ripper, is seeking Sho Shinjo as his sister (believed to have been Cupido) has disappeared without a trace and Ripper himself believes that Sho may have killed her from within the past.
 Every lead Ripper finds takes him to the scene of one of these mysterious murders, leading to him becoming the prime suspect in a shrouded conspiracy that seems to be surrounding him and the rest of the Toshinden fighters.

-Release
+Characters

+All previous characters (PlayStation version) return in Toshinden 2: